Xazax-hun/csa-testbench/README.md

 * **package_type**: package manager to build a C++ package.
 [Conan](https://conan.io/) and [vcpkg](https://docs.microsoft.com/en-us/cpp/vcpkg) are supported.
 * **skip**: specify the [skiplist](https://github.com/Ericsson/codechecker/blob/master/docs/user_guide.md#skip)
 for a project.
-Each element in the list correspond to a line in the generated skiplist file.
+Each element in the list corresponds to a line in the generated skiplist file.

 ### Limitations